 Nothing kills summer fun faster than a painful sunburn.
+Of course, the best treatment is prevention, notes board-certified dermatologist Marthe Dika.
+"Most importantly, protection with sunscreens, when used properly, prevents burning even in fair-skinned individuals," says Dika.
 While we can all agree on the importance of sun protection, there are still those occasions when excess sunshine gets the better of us.
 Whether you neglected to pack sunscreen on your last vacation or forgot that sunburn can happen all year round, we’ve all been there.
 Fortunately, there are a few things you can do to expedite the healing process, all with supplies you likely have on hand.
-Here are seven of the best home remedies for sunburn.
+Here are six of the best home remedies for sunburn.

 We’re all familiar with the health benefits of drinking tea, but it turns out to be good for external applications as well.
 Brew a pot of tea (black tea may be most effective on account of its tannic acid content, which helps to naturally restore skin’s pH balance), then allow it to cool completely before applying to skin with a washcloth.